Q: How to clone a large HDD to a smaller SSD?

 Now that you have all the information, do you know how to clone an HDD to a smaller SSD?
 If you do not, do not worry.
 Follow the following steps to do so:

-Step 4: Select SSD Alignment
+Step 3 Select SSD as Backup Destination

 The following tips will help you: